CertifaiAI/CertifAI-Knowledge-Base/README.md

 2. End of the story.

 **Case 2**
-1. If you do not know the answer, reopen the issue, move it to *revision required* column, tag someone you think may help you.
+1. If you do not know the answer, move it to *under revision* column, tag someone you think may help you.
-2. Once it is answered, move it to documentation required and close the issue.
-Wait for PIC to document it.
+2. Once it is answered and well documented, move it back to *solved (reviewed)* column.